 - They’re playing the long game.
 You absolutely want to market your most recent release, but don’t set up your site so that if you release another book it has to be redone.
 Also don’t let any books you’ve already written get totally lost in the shuffle (unless you want them to).
 Your publisher is most likely very interested in sales of your current book (or series), and will focus on that when working with you without really thinking about how your website will fit into your career in the long term.
 But you should never lose sight of that.
 Keep your author branding consistent across not only on your website but also your social media profiles from release to release — being a writer is a business, for better or worse, so learn what it means to brand yourself and then implement your brand strategy on your website and beyond.
 If your new book doesn’t fit in your brand strategy, it’s time to reevaluate how your web presence & brand can accommodate that.

-- If the author has an active social media presence, make sure it’s easy to engage on their website.
-This one isn’t relevant for you if you’re not active on social media, but if you are, make sure it’s easy for people to connect with you on your favorite platforms.
+- It’s easy to engage directly on their website.
+This one isn’t relevant for you if you’re not active on social media (and that’s likely a minority of folks), but if you are, make sure it’s easy for people to connect with you on your favorite platforms.
 Don’t just link people to your Facebook page, put the “Like” button right there so people can engage directly.
 If you have an interesting & dynamic Twitter feed, put it on your website so people can participate right there without having to leave your site to go to Twitter.
-Even if your website doesn’t have much more on it than information about your book(s) and your social media widgets, it’s acting as a central hub that you control to point them to the relevant places they can find you online.
-There’s tremendous value in aggregating pointers to your online presence in one place that you control.
+Even if your website doesn’t have much more on it than information about your book(s) and your social media widgets, it’s acting as a central hub that you control to point your audience to the relevant places they can find you online.
+There’s tremendous value in aggregating your online presence in one place that you control.
 For more information, you can read the blog posts I wrote all about integrating social media into your author/book website.

 If you’re looking for specific ideas about what kind of content to include, here’s a great list to help get you started.